Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 Consultation Model

-- Use self-administered EMDR as your primary approach
+- Use self-guided exercises as your primary wellness practice

 - Schedule occasional sessions with an EMDR therapist to: